We strive to create a space where everyone can feel both free and safe, for an experience as enriching, enjoyable and inspiring as possible.

 What to do if the Code of Conduct is not respected

-If you feel that someone is breaking the Code of Conduct in any way, please point it out to them, if you feel comfortable doing so.
-If that does not stop them (or you are unwilling / unable to do so), then talk to one of the event organisers.
-We will immediately talk to that person and politely ask them to stop.
+If you feel that someone is breaking the Code of Conduct in any way, please point it out to them, if you feel comfortable doing so, and/or talk to one of the event organisers.

 We reserve the right to ask a participant to leave IOCC immediately if we believe that a serious code of conduct violation has occurred, or if we consider that they are a threat to the well-being of other participants.
 In that case, no refund will be offered.